Your journey to NatWest

 Who do I contact if I have any questions about my account?

-Until your account(s) move, Sainsbury’s Bank will continue to be your point of contact as they are today.
-You’ll still be able to access your account(s) as normal in Sainsbury’s Bank’s mobile app and online banking – your username, password and security details will remain the same.
+Until your savings account(s) move, Sainsbury’s Bank will continue to be your point of contact as they are today.
+You’ll still be able to access your account(s) as normal in Sainsbury’s Bank’s online banking – your username, password and security details will remain the same.
 We’ll share more information on how to contact NatWest before your account(s) move to NatWest systems.

 Are your contact details up to date?